 In 2006 I earned my doctorate in clinical psychology from the University of Denver.
 There, I enjoyed the supervision of top-notch clinical trainers.
 I was also lucky enough to train at the Colorado Department of Corrections, the University of Colorado Health Sciences Center, and the International Commission for Missing Persons in Bosnia, among others.

-My clinical training has included the treatment of trauma, depression, anxiety, substance abuse, and traumatic brain injury.
-I’ve taken a special interest in treating anxiety disorders and working with couples, using some of the latest, empirically-supported treatments.
+My clinical training has included the treatment of trauma, substance abuse, and traumatic brain injury.
+I took an early interest in treating anxiety disorders and working with couples.
 I have been in private practice since 2006.